 Quick definitions of the Four Pillars of Worth are:

-2. Worth-based Self-esteem: the experience of giving, receiving, and growing your love for yourself.
-(I can grow (love) myself)
+2. Self-esteem: the experience of giving, receiving, and growing your love for yourself.
+(I can grow in love for myself)

-4. Worth-based Self-confidence: the courage to express self-worth and to show-up for yourself.
+4. Self-confidence: the courage to express self-worth and to show up for your truth.
 (I can show who I am)

 "Each time you meet an old emotional pattern with presence (awareness), your awakening to truth can deepen."
 Tara Brach